Divorce Attorney in Tulsa, Oklahoma

 To be eligible to file for divorce in Oklahoma, there are certain requirements that must be met:

 Oklahoma recognizes both fault and no-fault grounds for divorce.
-Deciding on which to file can have significant implications on the divorce proceedings, and we're here to provide you with the necessary legal advice.
+Deciding on which to file can have significant implications on the divorce proceedings, and our dedicated attorney is here to provide you with the necessary legal advice.

 How Long Does a Divorce Take?